sira313/TWCARTY/README.md

 ```

 #### Assets
-All asset/s are stored in the [/src/asset/](/src/asset/) directory and referenced in the front matter.
+All assets are stored in the [/src/asset/](/src/asset/) directory and referenced in the front matter.

 #### Tips
 For optimal image conversion to `.webp`, use [Squoosh](https://squoosh.app/).